Pre-Renovation Planning

 FAQs

 Most renovations affecting structure, electrical, plumbing, or square footage require permits from your local building department.
-Your Pre-Renovation Planning Checklist should include contacting the building department early to identify which permits you need.
-Starting work without proper permits risks stop-work orders, fines, and problems selling your property later.
+Starting work without proper permits risks stop-work orders, fines, and complications when selling your property in the future.